gnugat/redaktilo/README.md

 use case: its [KernelManipulator](https://github.com/sensiolabs/SensioGeneratorBundle/blob/8b7a33aa3d22388443b6de0b0cf184122e9f60d2/Manipulator/KernelManipulator.php) edits a class to insert a line.

-Here's what the code would look like if it were using Redaktilo:
+Here's what the code would look like if it was using Redaktilo:

 ```php
 <?php